reruo321/TEST-sigaction_oldact/README.md

 ## Conclusion
 In `sigaction()`, the `oldact` argument stores the previous `sigaction` when it is replaced by the new `sigaction`.
 It is the second argument of the function, `act`.

+Thanks to the `oldact`, we programmers do not need to exactly remember what it did in the previous action!
+Just store it as a `struct sigaction` variable, and get it back when we need it again.